 Do Breast Implants Cause ALCL

 Most recently in the news you may have heard about concerns involving an association with breast implants and a form of rare blood cancer.
 The safety of my patient’s is always my first priority and with the recent news headlines I want to provide you with accurate information.

-Breast implants are still FDA approved and the FDA along with plastic surgery governing societies feel breast implants remain safe and effective for women who are in good physical and mental health.
+Breast implants for breast enhancement surgery are still FDA approved and the FDA along with plastic surgery governing societies feel breast implants remain safe and effective for women who are in good physical and mental health.
 Women with breast implants don’t need to change their medical care and should continue to follow normal routine – self exam and mammography when appropriate.

-If changes to your breasts are detected contact your plastic surgeon.
+If changes to your breasts are detected or breast pain contact your board certified plastic surgeon.

-The FDA, the American Society for Aesthetic Plastic Surgery, along with health care professionals and manufactures will continue to monitor breast implants to ensure the patient remains educated and safe.
+The FDA, the American Society for Aesthetic Plastic Surgery, along with health care professionals and manufactures will continue to monitor silicone implants and saline implants to ensure the patient remains educated and safe.

 For more information regarding FDA reports please visit: http://www.fda.gov/NewsEvents/Newsroom/PressAnnouncements/ucm241090.htm

-Please feel free to Contact my office if you have any questions about adjustable breast implants or if you would like to schedule a consultation.
+Please feel free to Contact my office if you have any questions about adjustable breast implants for breast augmentation or if you would like to schedule a consultation.